percona/pmm/docs/setting-up/server/dbaas.md

     docker run --detach --name pmm-server --publish 80:80 --publish 443:443 --env PERCONA_TEST_DBAAS=1  percona/pmm-server:2;
     ```

-    !!! alert alert-warning "Important"
+	> <b style="color:goldenrod">Important</b>
+	>
-        - Use `--network minikube` if running PMM Server and minikube in the same Docker instance.
+	> - Use `--network minikube` if running PMM Server and minikube in the same Docker instance.
 This way they will share single network and the kubeconfig will work.
+	>
-        - Use Docker variables `--env PMM_DEBUG=1 --env PMM_TRACE=1` to see extended debug details.
+	> - Use Docker variables `--env PMM_DEBUG=1 --env PMM_TRACE=1` to see extended debug details.

 2. Change the default administrator credentials:

-    !!! alert alert-info "Note"
-        This step is optional, because the same can be done from the web interface of PMM on the first login.
+	> This step is optional, because the same can be done from the web interface of PMM on the first login.

     ```sh
     docker exec -t pmm-server bash -c 'ln -s /srv/grafana /usr/share/grafana/data; chown -R grafana:grafana /usr/share/grafana/data; grafana-cli --homepath /usr/share/grafana admin reset-admin-password <RANDOM_PASS_GOES_IN_HERE>'